TerryHowe/ansible-modules-hashivault/README.rst

         - set_fact:
             looky: "{{lookup('hashivault', 'giant', 'foo', version=2)}}"

-By default, the hashivault_write, hashivault_read and the lookup plugin assume the /secret mount point.
+The hashivault_write, hashivault_read and the lookup plugin assume the /secret mount point.
 If you are accessing another mount point, use `mount_point`::

     ---